TPA HISTORY

 Administration

-PA is administered within the confines of its Constitution and Regulations, which provide for a Management team of five officers (President, 1st Vice President, 2nd Vice President, Treasurer and the Secretary), who are assigned the responsibility of overseeing the day-to-day running of the organisation.
-The Sports Administrator also forms part of PA Management.
-The PA Constitution also provides for eight (8) Executive Officers, one from each State and Territory and together with Management form the Executive Committee.
+TPA is administered within the confines of its Constitution and Regulations, which provide for a management team of five officers (President, 1st Vice President, 2nd Vice President, Treasurer and the Secretary), who are assigned the responsibility of overseeing the day-to-day running of the organisation.
+The Sports Administrator also forms part of TPA Management.
+The TPA Constitution also provides for eight (8) Council Members, one representative from each State and Territory and together with Management form the National Council.

 State/Territory Affiliates: